gullerya/data-tier/README.md

 #### Versions

+- __0.6.6__
+  - Added a possibility to create a tie without providing any initial data, for early setup with lazy data provisioning

 - __0.6.5__
   - Fixed a case that element having no dataset breaks the views collection flow (this is not a valid case, but see this [issue](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/10790130/#) in Edge, so got to be defensive here)
   -	Added `tieSrc` rule and removed obsolete `tieImage` rule (did the same as `tieSrc`, just in a less general flavor)